 Data for this year's SARC was provided by the California Department of Education and school and district offices.
 For additional information on California schools and districts and comparisons of the school to the district, the county and the state, please visit DataQuest at <http://dq.cde.ca.gov/dataquest>.
-DataQuest is an online resource that provides reports for accountability, test data, enrollment, graduates, dropouts, course enrollments, staffing and data regarding English learners.
+DataQuest is an online resource that contains additional information about this school and comparisons of the school to the district and the county.
+Specifically, DataQuest is a dynamic system that provides reports for accountability (e.g., test data, enrollment, high school graduates, dropouts, course enrollments, staffing, and data regarding English learners).
 Per Education Code Section 35256, each school district shall make hard copies of its annually updated report card available, upon request, on or before February 1.

-All data accurate as of December 2024.
+All data accurate as of December 2025.